 We have a Daily Deac parent blog, which is meant to give parent and families (and even admitted students) a glimpse of life on campus.
 You can subscribe to the Daily Deac by following these instructions.
 We also invite you to follow us on Facebook (Wake Forest Parents) and Twitter (WFUParents).

 Campus Day for Accepted Students is an optional program you and your student may wish to attend.
 The dates are April 17 and 24, 2015; you can attend the session of your choice.
-Admissions will be sending out information about Campus Day in late March or early April.
+Admissions will be sending out information about Campus Day in late March or early April, which will include information about how to register.
 This is not a required program for orientation.